 In severe cases or if the patient is unable to take tablets (e.g. patients on enteral nutrition), it is recommended to commence therapy with intravenous ciprofloxacin until a switch to oral administration is possible.

 4.3 Contraindications

-Hypersensitivity to the active substance, to other quinolones.
-Concomitant administration of ciprofloxacin and tizanidine.
+- Hypersensitivity to the active substance, to other quinolones or to any of the excipients (see section 6.1). - Concomitant administration of ciprofloxacin and tizanidine (see section 4.5).

 4.4 Special warnings and precautions for use